Frost-Lord/Frost-Lord/README.md

 my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture and code quality of the things I build.

-I learned much from the open-source community and some software engineering friends.
+I learned much from the open-source community and software engineering friends.
 ```

 ## Languages and Databases: